paulhamsh/SparkMIDI/README.md

 The last bit requires a workaround because the app doesn't want to receive changes from the ESP32 - it doesn't expect much from the Spark 40 amp.
 So this uses the fourth preset to hold the current values and updates the app by fooling it into thinking the preset was saved on the amp (as if the preset button was held for a period).

 This also usese the latest SparkIO class and SparkComms and a new wrapper.

+## Arduino IDE install libraries

+The only library required is NimBLE.
+The code can use either the in-built Arduino ESP32 BLE library or NimBLE.
+If using the in-built library, then this is known to work with verion 1.0.4.
+If using a later version, uncomment the line ```setMTU()``` in SparkComms.ino - this makes it work and is tested with version 2.0.2.
+This is mostly relevant with a 'vanilla' ESP32 install.
+If using a Heltec or M5Core product, their in-built libraries don't seem to have the same issues with BLE.
+(Or perhaps they just use older versions.)

+Also see later for my comments on ```#define CLASSIC``` which specifies which library to use.

+Any questions please ask as an 'issue'.

 ## Case for circuit